 Success in our industry requires large investments in technology and creates exposure to rapid technological and market changes.
-We spend a significant amount of time, money and resources both developing new technology, products and solutions and acquiring new businesses or business assets, as applicable, such as NET in 2012, Performance Technologies, Incorporated ("PT") in 2014 and Tagua, LLC ("Tagua") in 2016.
-In 2015, we acquired from Treg Labs, Inc. ("Treq") certain assets related to Treq's business of designing, developing, marketing, selling, servicing and maintaining software-defined networking ("SDN") technology, SDN controller software and SDN management software (the "SDN Business").
+We spend a significant amount of time, money and resources both developing new technology, products and solutions and acquiring new businesses or business assets, as applicable, such as NET in 2012, Performance Technologies, Incorporated ("PT") in 2014 and Taqua, LLC ("Taqua") in 2016.
+In 2015, we acquired from Treq Labs, Inc. ("Treq") certain assets related to its SDN Business.
 Our strategic plan includes a significant shift in our investments from mature technologies that previously generated significant revenue for us toward certain next-generation technologies, as well as working with channel partners to sell our products.
 In order for us to be successful, our technologies, products and solutions must be accepted by relevant standardization bodies and by the industry as a whole.
 Our choices of specific technologies to pursue, and those to de-emphasize, may prove to be inconsistent with our customers' investment spending.
 Our success also depends upon our ability to integrate new and acquired products and services, as well as our ability to enhance our existing products and services.
 Moreover, if we invest in the development of technologies, products and solutions that do not function as expected, are not adopted by the industry, are not ready in time, are not accepted by our customers as quickly as anticipated, mature more quickly than we anticipated or are not successful in the marketplace, our sales and earnings may suffer and, as a result, our stock price could decline.
 As technology advances, we may not be able to respond quickly or effectively to developments in the market for our products, or new industry standards may emerge and could render our existing or future products and services obsolete.
-If our products and services become technologically obsolete or if we are unable to develop successor products and services that are accepted by our customers, we may be unable to sell our products and services in the marketplace and face declines in sales.
+If our products and services become technologically obsolete or if we are unable to develop successor products and services that are accepted by our customers, we may be unable to s sales.
 We may also experience difficulties with software development, hardware design, manufacturing or marketing that could delay or prevent our development, introduction or marketing of new products and enhancements.